ubergarm/r1-ktransformers-guide/README.md

 Keep in mind this version was built from earlier code which has API endpoint bugs so can only be used with local chat demo.

+There is also a [bug and work-around](https://github.com/kvcache-ai/ktransformers/issues/320#issuecomment-2662274450) that requires `ARCH_REQ_XCOMP_PERM` enabled otherwise you will get an error even with AMX extensions.

 #### Build Error Logs
 I'm getting build errors on my new ARCH Linux box when trying to build ktransformers.
 Seems to work okay on my Ubuntu 22.04 box though.
 I tried it on Python 3.11 first, and then on 3.12 just to see including updating torch to latest cu128 nightly.
 No dice.